AnthonyLloyd/CsCheck/Comparison.md

 There are examples where increasing on one axis while decreasing on others can lead to smaller cases e.g. if Version fails for `2 * ma + mi + bu ≥ 255 * 2`
 CsCheck will be able to shrink to `255.0.0` but [Hedgehog](https://github.com/hedgehogqa) won't.

+For concurrency testing random shrinkers also has an advantage.
+Concurrency tests may not fail determinately.
+This is a real problem for path explorer shrinkers.
+The only solution is to repeat each test multiple times (10 for QuickCheck) since they need to follow defined paths.
+For a random shrinker you can just continue testing different random cases until one fails and limit the size to that each time.

 For CsCheck it has to generate and check size in a loop.
 This has to be as fast as possible to be able to quickly create smaller values.
 This is why CsCheck uses a fast random generator ([PCG](https://www.pcg-random.org)) and good Size algorithm.
 It can shrink more complex spaces.
 It has the advantage over the tree way in that we know the seed for the shrunk case.
 It means you can continue the shrinking later after a CI failure.